Ongare Point Wastewater Scheme

 In 2017, Council gave approval for the construction of a new scheme.
 The scheme consists of an onsite tank at each property that will pump wastewater from the properties to a new centralised treatment plant.

 Construction on the scheme commenced in April 2018 and included construction of reticulation on property tanks and a new Treatment Plant.
 Two separate contracts ran concurrently for the scheme construction.
-Innoflow designed and constructed the treatment pland and Loveridge Ltd were contracted to complete the reticulation and on-property connections.
+Innoflow designed and constructed the treatment plant and Loveridge Ltd were contracted to complete the reticulation and on-property connections.

 Where we're at

 The wastewater scheme has been constructed and is now operational.
-As indicated in the design drawings (link below) the scheme includes a treatement plant, irrigation field and reticulation of the Ongare Point community.
+As indicated in the design drawings (link below) the scheme includes a treatment plant, irrigation field and reticulation of the Ongare Point community.
 Currently, 57 properties are connected to the new scheme.

 The resource consent 17-0862 for the treatment plant and disposal field was granted by the Bay of Plenty Regional Council.
 As part of this consent, baseline sampling was completed in the stream and ground water bores and regular monitoring and sampling has begun.
 We have also begun routine sampling of the treatment plant as required by resource consent.